-A novelization of the 1927 Wrigley Ocean Marathon Swim across the Catalina Channel as told through the eyes of a swimmer trapped in the shadow of Gertrude Ederle.
+A novelization of the 1927 Wrigley Ocean Marathon Swim across the Catalina Channel as told through the eyes of a swimmer trapped in the shadow of the famous Gertrude “Trudy” Ederle.

 “The pace is brisk, the plot commanding, the characters vivid and sympathetic, the philosophy never intrusive.”